akamai/papi-demo-app/README.md

 ## Quick Install

-Clone this repository, then replace the contents of `.edgerc` with your own PAPI credentials:
+Clone this repository, then _create a new file called `.edgerc` in the main directory of the project_ with your own PAPI credentials:

 ```plaintext
 [papi]